Diversity at TU is broadly defined to include: race, ethnicity, country of origin,

 Undocumented, Immigrant and DACA Students

-Towson University is committed to its undocumented, immigrant, and DACA students and
+TU is committed to its undocumented, immigrant, and DACA students and has dedicated

-has dedicated itself to ensuring all members of the TU community can thrive and achieve
+itself to ensuring all members of the TU community can thrive and achieve their potential.

-Gender-Inclusive Housing (GIH) is a voluntary housing option where students can be assigned to live in the
+Gender-Inclusive Housing is a voluntary housing option where students can be assigned to live in the same

-same room with any other student regardless of sex, birth gender, biological gender,
+room with any other student regardless of sex, birth gender, biological gender, gender

 Military and Veterans Center

-One of the top initiatives of Towson University is to provide outstanding support
+One of the top initiatives of TU is to provide outstanding support and services to

-and services to all student veterans and qualified dependents.
-The Military and Veterans Center (MVC) promotes a safe and like-minded community, personal growth and career development
+all student veterans and qualified dependents.
+The Military and Veterans Center promotes a safe and like-minded community, personal growth and career development

 course offerings, flexible class schedules, and veteran support services make TU a